uretgec/my-mini-checklist/README.md

 ## Feature
 - InMemory database (with bg save option).
 - Set, Get, GetAll, Del, Stats, Flush methods allowed.
 - POST and GET methods are equal.
-Use the method which you prefer most. (i like to use it this way)
+Use the methods which you prefer most. (i like to use it this way)
 - Logged all requests
 - Postman Collections, Docker, Local and DO Server build option is ready to use
 - No UI only restful api (Sorry)